 *This article may contain affiliate links.
 We receive a small percentage of sales made through them at no extra cost to the reader.
 For more information see our privacy page.

-Think how much easier an Easter egg hunt would be if you were using the biggest eggs in the world: Ostrich eggs!
+Think how much easier an Easter egg hunt would be if you were using the biggest eggs in the world.

-It’s not surprising that ostriches lay the largest eggs; they are the tallest and heaviest birds on the planet.
-We saw this abandoned ostrich nest while we were staying at the Kalahari Anib Loge (you can read our review of the Anib here) in the Kalahari Desert in Namibia.
+It’s not surprising that ostriches lay the largest eggs in the world; they are the tallest and heaviest birds on the planet.
+We saw this abandoned ostrich nest photographed above while we were staying at the Kalahari Anib Loge in the Kalahari Desert in Namibia.
 Multiple females will lay their fertilized eggs in the same communal nest!

 The other huge flightless birds also lay very large eggs (the Cassowaries, the Emu, & the Rheas).
 The Kiwis, another member of the Ratite family, are much smaller but also lay a huge egg.
 They have the largest egg-size to body-size ratio of any bird.
 About 20% of the mother’s weight!
 So ostriches actually have it pretty easy at a mere 2% of the mother’s weight.

-What was the largest egg ever?
+What was the biggest egg in the world ever?
 Nope, it wasn’t a dinosaur.
 It was another bird that went extinct not all that long ago.
 The Elephant Bird looked like an even larger version of the ostrich (11 feet tall) and lived in Madagascar.
 It laid an egg that was a foot long and eight inches wide.
 Bigger than your head!
 The largest complete Elephant Bird egg was just sold at auction recently for over $100,000.